inato/senior-take-home-test/README.md

 # Context

+As the most senior engineer in your squad, you work in a fast-paced environment where quality software delivery must be balanced with rapidly evolving product needs.
-As a senior product engineer in the team, you suggested to build an internal tool for our customer success team.
+You suggested to build an internal tool for our customer success team.
 You agreed with the product team on the following milestones.

 ## Step 1: Web API